-They might not.
-Amazon certainly could demand better terms from publishers and then just fatten up its profit margins.
-But historically Amazon has never been a very profitable company, and its main strategy really is to push prices as low as possible in order to maximize market share.
+Probably.
+An Amazon executive told the Times that the deal "includes specific financial incentives for Hachette to deliver lower prices."
+Historically Amazon has never been a very profitable company, and its main strategy really is to push prices as low as possible in order to maximize market share.
 In the big dispute with publishers and Apple around e-book pricing, Amazon was clearly saying it wanted prices paid by consumers to be lower than the prices the publishers favored.

 One theory is that Amazon has a long-term strategy of driving everyone else out of business and then jacking up prices to make big profits.
 But so far there are no documented instances of Amazon employing that strategy in any industry.

 9) Are there other controversies around Amazon?

 Amazon's relentless drive for growth has made it a lot of enemies.
 By all accounts, blue collar jobs at Amazon are generally unpleasant and low-paid and there is a growing body of journalism documenting hardball labor practices.

 These labor issues are especially high profile in Germany, which is Amazon's second-largest market and also a country with a currently low unemployment rate and a strong labor union movement that's capable of fighting.
 Meanwhile, parallel to its dispute with Hachette, Amazon seems to be putting a similar squeeze on the German publisher Bonnier.